jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.18 MedianFilter
+#### 7.9.20 MedianFilter

-Performs a median filter on an input image.
+Performs a median filter on an input image..

 *Parameters*: